Skip to main content

 © visitBerlin, Foto: Philip Koschel

-In Berlin, you can also eat out for a small price.
-For one thing, there are of course the Berlin classics: doner kebab and Berlin's Currywurst.
-But Berlin wouldn't be Berlin if you couldn't eat your way around the world for just a few euros: Whether it's home cooking, dolce vita or Asian cuisine, schnitzel or vegan - the capital has the right restaurant for every taste.
-You can also dine cheaply in the city's canteens - and mingle with students or political celebrities.
-Our 11 insider tips for restaurants under 11 euros.
-Of course there are many more - and we look forward to your tips!
+In Berlin, you can also enjoy a delicious meal at a low price.
+Firstly, of course, there are the Berlin classics of kebab and currywurst.
+But Berlin wouldn't be Berlin if you couldn't eat your way around the world for just a few euros: whether it's home cooking, dolce vita or Asian cuisine, schnitzel or vegan - the capital has the right restaurant for every taste.
+You can also eat cheaply in the city's canteens - and mingle with students or political celebrities.

-Tip 1: Lunch in the Joseph Roth Diele
+Tip 3: Lunch in the Joseph Roth Diele

 Joseph Roth Diele